-Each of our workshops has a modular structure so universities can pick exactly what they need.
+Our workshops are modular so that universities can pick exactly what they need.
 Modules can be tailored to the requirements of each group.

 Our current workshops include:

-- Impact Skills Training for Early Career Researchers
+- Building Research Impact Skills: Workshops for Early Career Researchers

-- Advanced Research Impact Skills for Mid-Career Researchers
+- Building Research Impact Skills: Advanced Research Impact Skills for Mid-Career Researchers

-- Making Your Mark: Media Training (can be offered for women only)
+- Making your Mark: Media training for academics